-Course Outcomes : The students are expected to be able to demonstrate the
+Course Outcomes : The students are expected to be able to demonstrate the following knowledge, skills and attitudes after completing this course

 - 1. Understanding of measurement and measuring instruments, sensors and transducers, signal transmission and processing. - 2.
-The knowledge of time related measurements, measurements of pressure, strain, temperature, force, torque, acceleration and vibration.

-- The knowledge of standards of linear measurement, line and end standards, limit fits and tolerances, interchangeability and standardization, linear and angular measuring devices and systems, comparators, limit gauges and gauge design. - 4.
+The knowledge of time related measurements, measurements of pressure, strain, temperature, force, torque, acceleration and vibration. - 3.
+The knowledge of standards of linear measurement, line and end standards, limit fits and tolerances, interchangeability and standardization, linear and angular measuring devices and systems, comparators, limit gauges and gauge design. - 4.
 The knowledge of measurement of geometric forms like straightness, flatness, roundness, tool maker's microscope, profile project autocollimator, Interferometry, Measurement of screw threads, gears and surface texture.